Residence permit: Applying for family reunification of foreign minors with a German parent

 What do I need to bring or submit?

-- Recognized and valid identity document (e.g., passport or passport substitute) of the child and the German parent
+- A recognized and valid identity document (such as a passport or passport substitute) for the child and the German parent

-- The child's visa, if required for entry
+- The child’s visa, if one was required for entry

-- Current biometric photo of the child in passport format (45 x 35 mm)
+- A recent biometric passport-sized photo of the child (45 x 35 mm)

 - The child’s birth certificate

-- Proof of acknowledgment of paternity, if the parents are not married and the child is to join their German father.
+- Proof of acknowledgment of paternity, if the parents are not married and the child is to join the German father.

 -